 In order to meet the above objectives, we will:

-- We recognise that our operations have an effect on the local, regional and global environment.
-We will ensure that all staff are trained in our environmental management policy and given guidance in its implementation.
+- Ensure that all staff are trained in our environmental management policy and given guidance in its implementation.

 - As a consequence of this, the management are committed to continuous improvements in environmental performance and the prevention of pollution.
 Chris Kille is responsible for the implementation and monitoring of this environmental policy.